Wizcorp/AudioManager/README.md

 # AudioManager
-play sounds using Web Audio, fallback on HTML5 Audio
+Play sounds using Web Audio, fallback on HTML5 Audio.
+`AudioManager` is specifically designed to works for games that have a big quantity of audio assets.
+Loading and unloading is made easy and transparent.

 # Documentation